 Priscilla has particular expertise in actions arising from failures of the Local Authority to carry out lawful assessment and failure to provide adequate services pending and after the completion of an assessment.
 She has frequently pursued challenges in community care assessments, service provision and unlawful charging decisions.
 Priscilla has acted on many leading cases on a wide range of care service users and their carers across England and Wales.
 Alongside this, she has also provided advice and assistance on the rules which seek to restrict access to services for migrants.

 Priscilla has successfully represented clients in a variety of age disputed minors following the Local Authority’s assessment of their age.

-Anoosha is a paralegal in our busy Criminal Department based at our Nottingham Office.
+Anoosha is a paralegal in our busy Public Law Department based at our Nottingham Office.

 Anoosha recently completed the Legal Practice Course at Nottingham Law School.
 Prior to this she studied Law and Criminology as an undergraduate at University of Lincoln.
 It was during this time that Anoosha developed an interest in Criminal Law.

-Anoosha assists Solicitors with the preparation of cases in the Magistrates Court.
+Anoosha assists Solicitors with the preparation of cases.
 She is currently undertaking the Police Station Representative Accreditation process, which will allow her to represent clients detained at the Police Station.